Introduction & Demo

 Start Coding & Downloads

-*If you get errors or weird situations, leave a comment on YouTube or on the Discussion page (on Thinkific) to be able to share with everyone.
+*If you get errors or weird situations, leave a comment on YouTube or in the comment section on the course page to be able to share with everyone.

 |2.
 Create New Project & activity_main.xml|